LSSTDESC/imSim/doc/validation/diffraction.rst

    \rho(r) = \frac{2}{R_0\pi}\frac{1}{1 + (r / R_0)^2}.

-The PSF for zero exposure time (no field rotation) is then defined as:
+The PSF for zero exposure time (no field rotation) is then defined as the sum of 2 :math:`\delta` functions along the coordinate axes (forming a cross) multiplied by the radial distribution:

 .. math::